RAK3372 WisBlock LPWAN Module Quick Start Guide

 Disassembling

-The procedure in disassembling any type of WisBlock module is the same.
+The procedure in disassembling any type of WisBlock modules is the same.

 - First, remove the screws.